|

 paramilitaries are blamed on the LTTE.

-recently that the SLMM has realised the negative consequences of the violence of
+it is only recently that the SLMM has realised the negative consequences of

-the Tamil paramilitaries and expressed serious concern that such 'armed
+the violence of the Tamil paramilitaries and expressed serious concern that such

-elements' are posing a serious threat to peace.
-Since the criminal violence of
+'armed elements' are posing a serious threat to peace.
+Since the criminal

-Tamil paramilitaries has become a critical issue in the implementation process
+violence of Tamil paramilitaries has become a critical issue in the

 The implementation of the confidence building measures, as enunciated in the